Etyre/Engineered-Efficacy-/Intentionality-and-Productivity-system.md

 There’s some overlap between them: intentionality depends on personal energy, so interventions that increase energy tend to increase intentionality too, and it’s often a judgment call whether to frame a behavior as increasing intentionality, or as focusing my attention on a specific task.
 ##Maximize Energy

 ###Exercise

 Exercise is, as near as I can tell, by far the most important thing to optimize for my personal energy.
 I exercise almost every day as part of my set of “daily things”.

 There are two main things that I do for exercise are barbell training (squats, deadlifts, bench presses, shoulder presses, bent over rows) and beatsaber, with weights on my wrist.

-My wellbeing seems to be disproportionately impacted by
+My wellbeing seems to be disproportionately impacted by doing squats.

 ###Sleep

 Getting a good night’s sleep is crucial.

 ###Energetic rhythms

 ####On the scale of a day

 When I’m cognitively drained, or otherwise low energy, instead of continuing to try to eke out some dregs of work, I switch gears and focus on resting as effectively as possible.

 #####Yoga Nidra

 The biggest contributor to this is doing yoga nidra: when I feel tired, I’ll lie down and employ a process to relax both my body and my mind.
 A good portion of the time (50%?)
 I’ll fall asleep and take a nap.
 But regardless, I’ll usually feel alert and energized after 20 to 90 minutes, and I get up and keep moving.
 This has been a game-changer for me.
 Instead of wasting hours with random distractions on the internet while I’m too tired to do any substantive work, I can deliberately rest, and come back refreshed, instead.

 #####Daily structure

 I live on a classic siesta schedule.
 Generally, I structure my days to have two main work blocks, with a long break in between.
 Instead of having a work day, and then ending the work day and relaxing, I relax in the middle of the day, and then after recouping energy, go back to work.

 This has the benefit of aligning with my circadian dip, so that my rest time overlaps with (better word?) the part of my day when my energy is lowest due to circadian effects, and I leverage / take advantage of the high energy and alertness due to the alerting signal.
 (If i’m not drained, these late hours are often my most productive and effective.)